ardalis/ardalis-com-gatsby/src/pages/blog/improve-tests-with-the-builder-pattern-for-test-data.md

 }
 ```

-Note that the repetitive code involved in POSTing the address to the web API has been encapsulated into a method as well, further reducing repetition in these tests.
+Note that the repetitive code involved in POSTing the address to the web API has been encapsulated into a method as well, further reducing repetition in these tests (I'm [building out some helpers for this here](https://www.nuget.org/packages/Ardalis.HttpClientTestExtensions/)).
 However, it's not always that easy, especially with well-designed entities, to modify types post-creation.
-And in any case, every test file related to addresses will have to have 10+ lines of code dedicated to setting up the test Address/AddresDTO instance.
+And in any case, every test file related to addresses will have to have 10+ lines of code dedicated to setting up the test Address/AddressDTO instance.

 ## One Approach - Static Helpers